handeyeco/Grandbot/guide.md

 - Range: 0-99%
 - Default: 0%

-The percent chance that a step will half the length as the base note length.
+The percent chance that a step will be half the length as the base note length.

 ---